scottrfrancis/amazon-chime-sdk-pstn-audio-workshop/docs/how-it-works/README.md

 * PlayAudioAndGetDigits
 * RecordAudio

-If the lambda responds to the successful event with any action, then any remaining actions in the prior action list will be replaced by that new action list.
-If the lambda responds to the successful event with no action data then the remaining actions in the previous list will continue to be taken.
+If the Lambda responds to the successful event with any action, then any remaining actions in the prior action list will be replaced by that new action list.
+If the Lambda responds to the successful event with no action data then the remaining actions in the previous list will continue to be taken.

 #### Example 1

-Your lambda returns the following action list:
+Your Lambda returns the following action list:

 [Pause, PlayAudio]

-If Pause fails during execution then your lambda will be invoked with an ACTION_FAILED event and the PlayAudio action will not be executed.
+If Pause fails during execution then your Lambda will be invoked with an ACTION_FAILED event and the PlayAudio action will not be executed.
 You may return a new action list to be executed.

 #### Example 2

-Your lambda returns the following actions list:
+Your Lambda returns the following actions list:

 [PlayAudio, ReceiveDigits]

-If both actions succeed then your lambda will be invoked and you may return a new action list to be performed.
+If both actions succeed then your Lambda will be invoked and you may return a new action list to be performed.

 #### Example 3

-Your lambda returns the following action list:
+Your Lambda returns the following action list:
 [Pause, CallAndBridge, PlayAudio]

 When Pause succeeds the service will begin executing CallAndBridge.
-When CallAndBridge succeeds your lambda would be invoked because CallAndBridge will send an ACTION_SUCCESSFUL when it succeeds.
+When CallAndBridge succeeds your Lambda would be invoked because CallAndBridge will send an ACTION_SUCCESSFUL when it succeeds.

-If your lambda then returned:
+If your Lambda then returned:

 [Pause, RecordAudio]

 That would result in the PlayAudio action from the initial action list never being executed since a new action list was returned.
 Instead Pause and RecordAudio would execute.

-If your lambda instead returned an empty action list, then PlayAudio from the original action list would execute since it was still in the action list when CallAndBridge invoked the lambda and no action list was returned.
+If your Lambda instead returned an empty action list, then PlayAudio from the original action list would execute since it was still in the action list when CallAndBridge invoked the lambda and no action list was returned.

 ## Triggering the SMA to Send an Event